higginbg/personal-site/site/content/_index.md

 ---
-title: "Gabriel Higginbotham"
+title: Gabriel Higginbotham
 subtitle: Web Developer
 blurb:
     heading: Why Kaldi?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+    text: Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
+    id: projects
-    heading: "Projects"
+    heading: Projects
-    text: "Some of my projects"
+    text: Some of my projects
 projects:
     - image: img/calculator.png
       text: "Calculator"